iranian-spanish-connection/filmgalaxy/README.md

 In order to run this application you need to add these environment variables to the platform where the site will be running:

-- MONGODB_URI: The mongodb atlas connection string for the database
+- MONGODB_URI: The mongodb connection string for the database
-- SESSION_SECRET: The key for encrypting the cookies
+- SESSION_SECRET: The secret used to sign the session ID cookies
 - Create an account in Cloudinary to upload the images in the application and put the required values from you account (you can find them on the dashboard)
   - CLOUDINARY_KEY
   - CLOUDINARY_NAME